macastrogimenez/Assignment5/exercise11/textual_answers_exercises11.md

 ### Exercise 11.3.2

-I increased the number of ints in the array to 100 and this resulted in a more predictable outcome: main still did a good part of the work at the beginning, however, it spawned up to 9 workers (as it can be seen below) who did the bulk of the work, and this makes perfect sense since my laptop has 10 cores, probably with a higher number of ints it would have used all 10.
+I increased the number of ints in the array to 100 and this resulted in a more predictable outcome: main still did a good part of the work at the beginning, however, it spawned up to 9 workers (as it can be seen below) who did the bulk of the work, and this makes perfect sense since my laptop has 10 cores (9 workers + main).

 ```bash
 =================================